mongodb/docs/source/includes/tutorial-setup.rst

          on port 27017 before you can continue.
 After you terminate the process, run the script again.

+         If you previously started the image in Docker Desktop and have not stopped it, the image automatically starts when you launch Docker Desktop.
+If the image is already running, you can proceed to the next step.

       When the script completes successfully, it outputs the following
       information: